 A coach and attorney who navigated the intense pressures of Southeastern Conference football, leaving a complex legacy at the University of Tennessee.

-Derek Dooley's path in football was shaped by pedigree and pressure.
-The son of legendary Georgia coach Vince Dooley, he initially pursued law, earning a JD and even working at a firm before the pull of the sideline proved too strong.
-His coaching journey, marked by meticulous organization, saw him rise as an assistant under Nick Saban at LSU and with the Miami Dolphins.
-His first head coaching job at Louisiana Tech showed promise, leading to the monumental challenge of rebuilding the University of Tennessee.
-His tenure in Knoxville was a turbulent mix of bad luck, controversial decisions, and an inherited mess from NCAA issues, culminating in his dismissal.
-He later reinvented himself as a respected offensive analyst, again under Saban at Alabama, showcasing his tactical mind away from the spotlight's glare.
+Derek Dooley pursued law before football pulled him back.
+Son of Georgia coach Vince Dooley, he earned a JD and worked at a firm.
+He then joined Nick Saban's staff at LSU and later the Miami Dolphins as an assistant.
+His first head coaching job at Louisiana Tech showed promise, leading to the rebuilding effort at Tennessee.
+His tenure in Knoxville mixed bad luck, controversial decisions, and NCAA issues inherited from the previous staff, ending with his dismissal.
+He later returned to Saban at Alabama as an offensive analyst, respected for his tactical mind away from the spotlight.

 1965–1980